Home | Volume 14 | Article number 22

 What this study adds

-• This study highlights the significant impact of family size and disability on the outcomes of WORTH Yetu economic empowerment programmes, factors often overlooked in other research; it demonstrates that caregivers with disabilities and those in larger families are less likely to experience positive gains from the intervention compared to their non-disabled counterparts and those in smaller families;
+• This study highlights the significant impact of family size and disability on the outcomes of WORTH Yetu economic empowerment programme, factors often overlooked in other research; it demonstrates that caregivers with disabilities and those in larger families are less likely to experience positive gains from the intervention compared to their non-disabled counterparts and those in smaller families;

 • The study provides a detailed discussion of these findings, exploring the potential causes and suggesting ways in which future interventions can be designed to ensure that individuals with disabilities or those in larger families benefit equally from the programmes;